 MX records (short for mail exchanger records) are DNS (Domain Name System) resources that specify a server that will be handling your email for your domain.
 When working with the default settings, you will likely never need to adjust your MX records settings on your server.
 Some people have an external DNS manager that has the domain name looking here, but the MX records pointing elsewhere.
 This is perfect for the vast majority of instances.

-- Log into your cpanel account.
+- Log into your cPanel account.

-- Next, look under the Email Routing section and click on the radio button labeled Remote Mail Exchanger
+- Next, look under the Configure Email Routing section and click on the radio button labeled Remote Mail Exchanger

 - Click on the Change button to save the settings.